Battle of Bailén: Reinforcements across the Sierra

 Napoleon and the French strategists, anxious about their communications with Bayonne and wary of a British descent upon a Biscayan coast already in open revolt, initially prioritized operations in the north of Spain.
 In mid-June General Antoine Charles Louis Lasalle's victory at Cabezón simplified matters tremendously; with the Spanish militias around Valladolid destroyed and much of Old Castile overrun, Savary shifted his gaze south and resolved to reopen communications with Dupont in Andalusia.
 Apart from the menace in the north, Napoleon was most anxious to secure the Andalusian provinces, where the traditional, rural peasantry was expected to resist Joseph's rule.
-On 19 June General Dominique Honoré Antoine Vedel with Dupont's 2nd Infantry Division was dispatched south from Toledo to force a passage over the Sierra Morena, hold the mountains from the guerrillas, and link up with Dupont, pacifying Castile-La Mancha along the way.
+On 19 June Vedel, with Dupont's 2nd Infantry Division, was dispatched south from Toledo to force a passage over the Sierra Morena, hold the mountains from the guerrillas, and link up with Dupont, pacifying Castile-La Mancha along the way.

-Vedel set out with 6,000 men, 700 horse, and 12 guns, joined during the march by small detachments under Generals Claude Roize and Louis Ligier-Belair.
+Vedel set out with 6,000 men, 700 horse, and 12 guns, joined during the march by small detachments under Generals Claude Roize and Louis Liger-Belair.
 The column raced across the plains, encountering no resistance, although stragglers were seized and cut down by the locals.
 Reaching the sierra on 26 June, the column found a detachment of Spanish regulars, smugglers, and guerrillas with six guns under Lieutenant-colonel Valdecaños blocking the Puerta del Rey.
 Napier assigns a strength of 3,000 men to the Spaniards, but claims their colonel defected to Vedel.
 Vedel's troops stormed the ridge and overran the enemy cannon, losing 17 dead or wounded.
 They then pushed south over the mountains toward La Carolina.
 The next day they encountered a detachment of Dupont's troops preparing to attack these same passes from the south side.
 With this junction, communications between Dupont and Madrid were reestablished after a month of silence.